What to see in Malta in 3 days

 ,regionOfInterest=(3346.5,2237.5))

-Although not a monument of stone as such, Carnaby Street is a globally recognised cultural icon.
-Famous for being the epicentre of Swinging London in the 1960s, its pedestrian streets continue to be a creative benchmark.
-Under its famous welcome arch, you'll find decorations that change with the seasons, accompanied by a history linked to fashion and youth revolution.
+Although it is not a stone monument as such, Carnaby Street is a global cultural icon.
+Famous for being the epicentre of Swinging London in the 60s, its pedestrian streets remain a creative benchmark.
+Under its famous welcome arch, you will find decorations that change according to the season, accompanied by a history linked to fashion and the youth revolution.

-This historic building is a true architectural gem in Tudor style, built with timber from two old Royal Navy ships.
+This historic building is a true architectural gem in the Tudor style, built with the wood of two old British Navy ships.
 More than just a department store, Liberty London is a living museum where British elegance and craftsmanship meet.

 Its wooden ceilings and iconic floral prints make it one of the most beautiful and sophisticated places in Soho.

-A small and charming oasis of green in the middle of the city, Soho Square is where Londoners gather to have lunch in the sun.
-Presided over by a curious Tudor-style wooden cabin in the centre, it's an ideal spot to take a break and rest before continuing to explore the neighbourhood.
+A small and charming oasis of grass in the middle of the city, Soho Square is the place where Londoners gather to have lunch in the sun.
+Presided over by a curious Tudor-style wooden hut in the centre, it is an ideal point to take a break and rest before continuing to explore the neighbourhood.

 ,regionOfInterest=(1392.5,1068.5))